easoncxz/hack-assembler/README.md

     0000000000000000
     1110001100001000

+I have provided the above `two-and-three.asm` and a reference output `two-and-three.reference.hack` inside the `resources` directory for your convenience.

 # Hack language and platform

+The Hack language has only a handful of types of instructions:

+- "A instructions", with their leading `@`, and
+- "C instructions", with three sometimes-optional components separated by `=` and `;` symbols, and
+- Some pseudo-instructions like comments (`//`) and labels (`(LABEL)`).

-You'll have to read the chapter in the book to know more about the syntax and semantics of the Hack language: [(PDF) 6.
+I implemented these in the `Model` module.
+To know more about the syntax and semantics of the Hack language, you'd have to read the chapter in the book :
+[(PDF) 6.
 Assembler][chapter].

-To execute the resulting Hack binary machine code, you'll have to use the Hack "CPU Emulator" GUI program, which is implemented in Java Swing and provided by the NAND to Tetris course staff: See [The Nand to Tetris Software Suite][software].
+To execute the resulting Hack binary machine code, you'll have to use the "CPU Emulator" GUI program, which is implemented in Java Swing and provided by the NAND to Tetris course staff: See [The Nand to Tetris Software Suite][software].
 I've checked-in a copy of their software suite here at [resources/nand2tetris.zip][zip].

-The GUI can be launched via the script at `nand2tetris/tools/CPUEmulator.sh`.
-It looks like this if we load up the example `two-and-three.hack` program from
+The GUI can be launched via the script at `nand2tetris/tools/CPUEmulator.sh` inside the zip file.
+It looks like this if we load up the example `resources/two-and-three.reference.hack` program from above:
-above:

 ![CPU Emulator](resources/CPUEmulator_screenshot.png "CPU Emulator")

-"File > Load Program", select your plain-text binary `.hack` file, then click the "Run" icon (`>>`).
-In this case, since the program didn't finish off with an infinite loop, the program counter just keeps advancing down the ROM without stopping.
-Just click the "Stop" icon manually.
+Click the "Load Program" icon (brown folder), select your plain-text binary `.hack` file, then click the "Run" icon (`>>` symbol) to start running your Hack program.

 # Development